asbjornenge/cccf-host-basic/readme.md

 This module uses a basic spread algorithm that will attempt to distribute the containers equally among the available hosts.
 It does NOT take into consideration things like load, available resource etc. This is a basic example of adding hosts to a cccf config.
-For a productions setup you will most likely want use a more sophisticated module, or write one of you own.
+For a productions setup you will most likely want use a more sophisticated module, or write your own.

 ## Install